Skip to content

 Paul cuts the cake with his wife Jacqueline and KCHFT's Vicki Pout

-Former patient Paul Robbins, 67, from Sholden, near Deal, cut the cake and gave a heartfelt thank you to the ward team, saying: “To the people who gave me life back… I love you all.
+Former stroke patient Paul Robbins, 67, from Sholden, near Deal, cut the cake and gave a heartfelt thank you to the ward team, saying: “To the people who gave me life back… I love you all.
 The NHS saved my life.”

 Therapy Lead Vicki Pout said: “Our first year has been fantastic.
 It has been a privilege to work with the patients and team over the past year.
 Our patients have been receptive to the therapy and the team has always been willing to try new things.
 It is the best place I have ever worked.”